 The Multifamily Property Tax Exemption (MFTE) Program provides a tax exemption on the residential improvements on multifamily projects in exchange for setting aside 20% of the units for income-eligible households.
 Projects must be located in a residential targeted area and applications must be submitted prior to the issuance of a project's first building permit.
 See details below.

 If you are a prospective renter interested in an affordable unit please contact the buildings directly to see if you qualify.
 Download the most current list of MFTE buildings >.
 Or visit www.HousingSearchNW.org for a searchable database that often includes MFTE units.

-For developers and applicants, please contact Mike Kent at (206) 684-0262 for more information about the program.
+For developers and owners applying to the MFTE program, please contact Mike Kent at (206) 684-0262 for more information.

 - Encourage the development of multifamily housing opportunities within the city of Seattle.